jchristopherson/linalg/README.md

 # linalg
 A linear algebra library that provides a user-friendly interface to several BLAS and LAPACK routines.
+The examples below provide an illustration of just how simple it is to perform a few common linear algebra operations.

 ## Example 1